bayzat/ember-bootstrap-cp-validations/README.md

 ## Requirements

-This addon needs ember-bootstrap starting at 1.0.0.
 For warning messages you will need at least ember-cp-validations 3.0.